Anisimov hat trick carries Blackhawks past Rangers

 Chicago evened the score at 1 in the final minute of the second period.
 A long-distance wrist shot by DeBrincat trickled through Lundqvist’s pads and slowly crossed the goal line.

+In the opposite locker room, the goal had an effect on the Rangers during the second intermission.

+“We were playing a good game, and that goal really changed our attitude in here, our energy level,” Rangers defenseman Ryan McDonagh said.
+“For whatever reason, we weren’t as sharp there the first few minutes (of the third period), and they pounced on us.
+They made us pay.”

 A takeaway along the boards by right winger Patrick Kane helped Chicago seize a 2-1 lead with 18:53 to go in the third period.
-Kane slipped a pass behind the net to Nick Schmaltz, who found Anisimov in front of the crease.
+Kane slipped a pass behind the net to Nick Schmaltz, who found Anisimov in front of the crease for the chip-in goal.

 Forty-six seconds later, Chicago scored again to make it 3-1.
 Hayden chased down a rebound and punched a shot into the back of the net as he fell to his stomach.

-Chicago increased its lead to 4-1 with Anisimov’s power-play goal in front of the net with 14:46 left.
+Chicago increased its lead to 4-1 with Anisimov’s power-play goal in front of the crease with 14:46 left.
+The goal prompted the Rangers’ change at goaltender.

+Anisimov said it was no coincidence that his first two goals came on hard-nosed plays in front of the net.

+“It’s good second efforts,” Anisimov said.
+“The second goal, Schmaltz and ‘Kaner’ have a puck there, and I just come to the net and find the puck.
+You need second efforts, (it) is the most important thing right now.”

 The Rangers pulled within 4-2 with 12:52 remaining when Kevin Hayes scored from the right side of the crease.
 The deficit narrowed to one goal less than five minutes later when Nash won a footrace and scored on a backhand.